 'Cooling off periods'

 Be sure the property you are buying is what you want.
 ‘Cooling off’ periods for residential property sales are not recognised in Tasmanian legislation.
-Also, there is no legal obligation for a purchaser to disclose defects in the quality of the property for sale.
+Also, there is no legal obligation for a vendor to disclose defects in the quality of the property for sale.
 This is known as vendor disclosure.
 Asking the right questions could save you money and trouble.
 “Buyer beware” is the position you should take.

 Some properties might have significant faults that lead to major repair costs.
 Without a pre-purchase inspection, this information might be unknown to purchasers.
 Some contracts allow for negotiation on the price or to get out of a contract if there are substantial repairs required.
 A qualified building inspector, surveyor or architect will determine if there are any: